phptuts/codingwithnoah/arduino-blockly/lesson-7-lcd-loops/index.md

 ![LCD Set Cursor Block](/images/arduino-block/lesson-7/set-cursor-block.png)

-This block will set the position on the lcd screen where to print the text.
-The number block in the row hole controls the y axis and the column hole that controls x axis.
-Where the it is about to print is called the **cursor**.
+This block will set tell the LCD Screen where to start printing.
+The number block in the row hole controls the y-axis and the column hole that controls x-axis.
+Where it is about to print is called the **cursor**.
 The cursor starts out at 0 => x and 0 => y.

 ### Print Block